Here's Where the Story Ends: Tin Tin Out version

 English electronic music duo Tin Tin Out recorded "Here's Where the Story Ends" for their second album, Always, in 1998.
-The Tin Tin Out version of the song features vocals by singer Shelley Nelson.
-The track reached number one on the UK airplay charts, number seven on the UK Singles Chart, number 10 in Scotland, number 21 in Iceland, number 30 on the Eurochart Hot 100, number 15 on the Billboard Hot Dance Club Play chart in the US, and number 45 in New Zealand.
+The Tin Tin Out version of the song features vocals by English singer-songwriter Shelley Nelson.
+The track, released by labels VC Recordings and Virgin Underground, reached number one on the UK airplay charts, number seven on the UK Singles Chart, number 10 in Scotland, number 21 in Iceland and number 30 on the Eurochart Hot 100.
+Outside Europe, it peaked at number 15 on the US Billboard Dance Club Play chart and number 45 in New Zealand.
+The song's writers, Harrier Wheeler and David Gavurin, won the 1999 Ivor Novello Award for "Best Contemporary Song" for "Here's Where the Story Ends" following the success of the cover version.

 Critical reception

-Tin Tin Out won the 1999 Ivor Novello Award for "Best Contemporary Song" for "Here's Where the Story Ends".

-Pan-European magazine Music & Media wrote, "This dance duo − DJ Darren Stokes and multi-instrumentalist Lindsay Edwards − started out as remixers for the likes of Urban Cookie Collective, Espiritu and Captain Hollywood.
+Upon the release, pan-European magazine Music & Media wrote, "This dance duo − DJ Darren Stokes and multi-instrumentalist Lindsay Edwards − started out as remixers for the likes of Urban Cookie Collective, Espiritu and Captain Hollywood.
 However, their own output could just as easily be described as pop with a strong dance element as the other way around.
-"Here‘s Where the Story Ends" has taken the British Isles by storm, and first indications are that it could also do pretty well on the continent.
+'Here's Where the Story Ends' has taken the British Isles by storm, and first indications are that it could also do pretty well on the continent.
 A host of remixes render the song suitable for formats ranging from fairly mellow AC to dance."

-Chris Finan of Record Mirror gave the song five out of five, saying, "Stokesy & Edwards follow "Strings for Yasmin" with another full-power house track.
+Chris Finan of Record Mirror gave the song a full score of five out of five, saying, "Stokesy & Edwards follow 'Strings for Yasmin' with another full-power house track.
 Big beats and heavy bass dominate their own mix — huge kicks and loud samples, much like their recent non-speed-garage productions."
 Marcus Berkmann from The Spectator called it a "redundant new interpretation".
 He added, "So perhaps we should praise the enterprise, if nothing else, of Tin Tin Out (whoever they are) for taking one of the Sundays' best tunes, reproducing it almost exactly and then slapping a thumpy dance beat all over it.
 Result: instant top ten single, which is one more than the Sundays themselves have managed up to now."
 Sunday Mirror described the song as a "good (but sacrilegious) version" and named it one of the "highlights" from the Always album.